BugenZhao/flashroute.rs/README.md

 Compared to the original implementation, the main features of *flashroute.rs* are:
 - Safer and extensible low-level network communication through *pnet*, instead of bare socket API.
 - Asynchronous tasks and coroutine scheduling, instead of explicit thread management.
+- More utilization of multi-core processors brings probing performance improvements of up to **25%** (tested on AMD EPYC 7B12 (8) @ 2.25 GHz).
 - More comprehensive thread-safety thanks to the borrow checker of Rust.
-- No mutex or rwlock.
+- Mutex or rwlock free.
 All inter-task communications are achieved through message channels or atomic operations.
+- `grain` option and hashmap-based data structure allows richer probing patterns.
 - Produce human-readable results and even [visualization](./res/fr.png) of network topology.

 ## Usage